DataMigrators/datamigrators.github.io/src/pages/policies/risk_management_policy.md

 ## Purpose

-To clarify Data Migrators' approach to Risk Management.
+To clarify Data Migrators' policy on Risk Management, and the processes that support that policy.

 ## Scope